Emergency Declaration (film): Critical response

 The review aggregator website Rotten Tomatoes reported a 64% approval rating, based on 33 reviews with an average rating of 5.5/10.

-Im Soo-yeon of Cine21, stated that the film "resembles director Bong Joon-ho's Monster rather than a Hollywood movie about hijacking or aviation disasters".
+Im Soo-yeon of Cine21, stated that the film "resembles director Bong Joon-ho's The Host rather than a Hollywood movie about hijacking or aviation disasters".
 Concluding, Im wrote, "This is a new film from director Han Jae-rim, who directed Contemplation and The King."
 Lee Marshall reviewing the film for Screen Daily was critical of the timing of the film.
-He appreciated the car chase sequence filmed through the windscreen of vehicle in pursuit.
+He appreciated the car chase sequence filmed through the windscreen of the vehicle in pursuit.
 Concluding Lee wrote, ".... but the film remains as a series of sketches that are all but erased by the film’s trite and inauthentic ending."
 Peter Debruge of Variety appreciating the film wrote, "From a storytelling perspective, seeing what Han can do with the interior of a plane — and a whole lot of CGI — is downright inspirational."
-Jared Mobarak writing in The Film Stage graded the film as B- and wrote, "The plane is in danger.
+Jared Mobarak writing in The Film Stage graded the film as B− and wrote, "The plane is in danger.
 It can't land until a plan to alleviate that danger is made on the ground.
 Everything that occurs reinforces those two truths.
 Even so, it's never boring."
 Laura Sirikul of The Nerds of Color rated the film 3.5/5 and praised, the production design, cinematography, and CGI on the plane interior as "incredible".
 Sirikul stated, "The film was filled with so many twists and turns that you don’t really notice the long duration.
 It also amps up the anxiety and stakes by adding more and more surprises."

 Therese Lacson writing in Collider graded the film as C+ and wrote, "With so much holding it down, it feels impossible for Emergency Declaration to take flight, and it lives in the shadow of disaster films that capitalize on the hallmarks of its genre, rather than trying to do too much at the same time."